WHO WE ARE

 This project aims to support Mongolian Manhole Children through prayers and actions, so that they can experience the hope that the Creator has in store for them.

 I hope you will share in this vision and join us."

 Dr. Eiko Takamizawa is from Kofu, Yamanashi, Japan.
 She received her Ph.D. in Intercultural Studies at Trinity International University in the United States.
-Dr. Eiko currently serves as Professor of Intercultural Studies at Torch Trinity Graduate University in Seoul, Korea.
+Dr. Eiko served as Professor of Intercultural Studies at Torch Trinity Graduate University in Seoul, Korea.

 Izumi&Tomoko Aoyagi, Chair Assistant and Goodwill Ambassador

 ”I hope this is the starting point.
 Because there are still many children!”
 (Local female staff)